hermangroup/docs/wallets/electrum/advanced.rst

    Entering the private key

-Dash Electrum then prepares a transaction using the private key you just imported to derive the public address for the transaction input and the address from your wallet as the output, and signs the message.
+Historia Electrum then prepares a transaction using the private key you just imported to derive the public address for the transaction input and the address from your wallet as the output, and signs the message.
 Click **Broadcast** to enter the transaction on the blockchain.
 The balance